 2. WHILE Block:

-• The WHILE statement allows you to create a loop that repeatedly executes a block of SQL code as long as a specified condition remains true.
+WHILEstatement allows you to create a loop that repeatedly executes a block of SQL code as long as a specified condition remains true. - The syntax includes the

-• It’s important to ensure that the loop’s condition will eventually become false to avoid infinite loops.
+WHILEkeyword, a condition to evaluate, and the SQL statements to execute in the loop. - It’s important to ensure that the loop’s condition will eventually become false to avoid infinite loops.

 WHILE condition BEGIN -- SQL statements to execute while the condition is true END